Sparrrgh/sparrrgh.github.io/_posts/2026-02-18-csrfing_qs.markdown

 ### Introducing qs
 qs is the npm package with the most downloads (100+ mil weekly) used for parsing query strings.
-It also supports nested objects, which allow to represent complex objects using URL-encoded querys trings using bracket syntax.
+It also supports nested objects, which allow to represent complex objects using URL-encoded querys strings using bracket syntax.

 This package is also the library **used by the default** by Express when requesting the `express.urlencoded` middleware with the `extended` option set to ***true***.
 This option is currently (since Express 5) set by default to *false*, but it's pretty common to force it to *true* using code like the one below.